syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/gridline.md

 ---
 layout: post
 title: Grid line customization for DateTimeRangeNavigator | Syncfusion
-description: Learn about how to customize the minor and major grid lines of range navigator
+description: Learn about how to customize the minor and major grid lines of Xamarin.Android SfDateTimeRangeNavigator
 platform: Xamarin.Android
 control: SfDateTimeRangeNavigator
 documentation: ug